trinodb/trino/presto-docs/src/main/sphinx/admin/spill.rst

 Overview
 --------

-In the case of memory intensive operations, Presto allows offloading intermediate operation results to disk.
+In the case of memory intensive operations, Trino allows offloading intermediate operation results to disk.
 The goal of this mechanism is to enable execution of queries that require amounts of memory exceeding per query or per node limits.

 The mechanism is similar to OS level page swapping.
-However, it is implemented on the application level to address specific needs of Presto.
+However, it is implemented on the application level to address specific needs of Trino.

 Properties related to spilling are described in :doc:`properties-spilling`.

 Memory Management and Spill
 ---------------------------

-By default, Presto kills queries, if the memory requested by the query execution exceeds session properties ``query_max_memory`` or ``query_max_memory_per_node``.
+By default, Trino kills queries, if the memory requested by the query execution exceeds session properties ``query_max_memory`` or ``query_max_memory_per_node``.
 This mechanism ensures fairness in allocation of memory to queries, and prevents deadlock caused by memory allocation.